Estate Planning Terminology From A to Z

 Power of Attorney for Personal Care:

-A Power of Attorney that gives grants your attorney the power to make personal and healthcare decisions for you if you are incapable of making decisions for yourself.
+This is the legal term used in Ontario for the document that gives your attorney the power to make personal and healthcare decisions for you if you are incapable of making decisions for yourself.

 Power of Attorney for Property:

-A Power of Attorney that grants your attorney the power to make financial decisions for you if you are incapable of making them for yourself.
+This is the legal term used in Ontario for the document that gives your attorney the power to make financial decisions for you if you are incapable of making them for yourself.

 See Power of Attorney for Personal Care.